HTML: Semantics of “title” Element Content

 ins, and eventually

-I’ll suggest this again to respective Working Groups, despite the original responses.
-And I’m looking forward to your own remarks and stipulations.
+I’ll suggest this again to the respective working groups, despite the original responses.
+And I’m looking forward to your thoughts.

 Update (February 27, 2007)

 Lachlan Hunt writes (via a W3C mailing list):

 titlecannot contain elements because of the way it is parsed.
 It would be possible to do so in XHTML, but then that would be another incompatibility between the 2 languages and there is also limited usefulness in doing so anyway, since many of the use cases for title are plain text. e.g. the window’s title bar, bookmarks, search results, etc.

 While enabling other elements within

 title means a compatibility issue, I currently do not believe that you cannot ignore them under certain circumstances, like in the title bar.

 I’m Jens, and I’m an engineering lead and author.
 I’ve worked as a technical lead for Google, I’m close to W3C and WHATWG, and I write and review books for O’Reilly.
 I love trying things, sometimes including philosophy, art, and adventure.
 Here on meiert.com I share some of my views and experiences.

 If you have a question or suggestion about what I write, please leave a comment (if available) or a message.
 Thank you!